Logging on to the Internet for the first time can be very confusing. There is a whole new vocabulary to learn and a new set of guidelines to follow.

 For starters, let's go over some basic email etiquette.
-Email messages are quick to bang out and send instantly with the click of a button.
-This makes them especially susceptible to bad grammar, lousy spelling and poor content.
-Remember, humor and sarcasm can easily get lost in a medium such as email and can result in some pretty rude messages being sent.
+Email messages are quick to bang out and send instantly with the click of a button, this makes them especially susceptible to bad grammar, lousy spelling and poor content.
+Remember, humor and sarcasm can easily get lost in a medium like email and can result in some pretty rude messages being sent.

 Take your time with your message and if you are trying to be funny or sarcastic, use a "smiley" or "emoticon."
 These are little faces created with the characters on the keyboard, and when looked at with your head tilted to the left, look like little facial expressions.

-These guidelines apply not only to email but even more so to message boards and blogs.
-Message boards are an area where netiquette is of the utmost importance.
-They are online bulletin boards that are read every day by countless people all over the world and if you post a bad message to one of these boards, you may find yourself the center of a "flame war" and your email box will be flooded with hundreds of nasty responses.
+These guidelines apply not only to email, but even more so to message boards and "blogs."
+Message boards are an area where netiquette is of the utmost importance, they are online bulletin boards that are read every day by countless people all over the world and if you post a bad message to one of these boards, you may find yourself the center of a "flame war" and your email box flooded with hundreds of nasty responses.

-Take time to find out the rules of the road before you try to communicate with the masses.
-Usually checking the FAQ (frequently asked questions) before posting messages can help prevent your email box from overflowing with flames.
+Take the time to find out the rules of the road before you try to communicate with the masses.
+Usually checking "Frequently Asked Questions" before posting messages can help prevent your email box from overflowing with flames.